781flyingdutchman/background_downloader/README.md

 ## Simplified use

+Simplified use does not require you to register callbacks or listen to updates: you just call `.download` or `.downloadBatch` and wait for the result.
+Note that for simplified use, `BackgroundDownloadTask` fields `group` and `progressUpdates` should not be set, as they are used by the `FileDownloader` for these convenience methods, and may be overwritten.

 ### Awaiting a download

-If status and progress monitoring is not required, you can also use the convenience method `download`, which returns a `Future` that completes when the file download has completed or failed:
+If status and progress monitoring is not required, use the convenience method `download`, which returns a `Future` that completes when the file download has completed or failed:
 ```
     final result = await FileDownloader.download(task);
 ```